secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/pathfactory/index.html.md

 ## Uses

 PathFactory (PF) is leveraged as our [content library & content distribution system](/handbook/marketing/corporate-marketing/content/#content-library).
-The [Digital Marketing Programs team](/handbook/marketing/revenue-marketing/digital-marketing-programs/) is primarily responsible for all the of the content within the PathFactory tool.
+The [global content](https://about.gitlab.com/handbook/marketing/growth-marketing/content/) and [Digital Marketing Programs](/handbook/marketing/revenue-marketing/digital-marketing-programs/) teams are primarily responsible for all the of the content within the PathFactory.
 Marketing program managers work with other teams in marketing to organize and curate assets into tracks that are then disseminated for use in Marketo, `about.gitlab.com`, and other campaign-related channels.

 | **Team** | **Rules of Engagement** | **User Roles** |
 | ------ | ------ | ------ |